 I have experience assisting clients with a wide array of difficulties including (but not limited to) generalised anxiety, social anxiety, health anxiety), depression, low self-esteem, Obsessive Compulsive Disorder (OCD) and PTSD

-I am a trained child and adolescent psychotherapist with many years experience of working with young people in a psychodynamic and CBT informed way.
-I aim to work collaboratively and in a way that is directed by the client, responding to the issues and concerns they feel are important to discuss.
+I am a Counselling Psychologist and psychodynamic psychotherapist with over ten years of experience of working with children, young people and adults.
+My therapeutic approach integrates a variety of therapeutic modalities, including psychodynamic, EMDR, CBT, somatic awareness, inner child work and compassion focused work, as needed.
+I aim to work collaboratively and in a way that is directed by you, responding to the issues and concerns you feel are important to discuss.